 Let’s start with the first one…

 Belief that the best employees are low cost interns you can work harder

 There’s a belief in Mexico that the best employees are those with scholarships, even with masters scholarships, because they’re cheap and you can work them harder than everyone else.
 This is what many companies believe productivity looks like, and I can confirm this to be true in my experience working with mexican companies.

 This belief is not specific to Mexico, it’s a hardened belief that started with the Industrial Revolution; mexican business owners just can’t imagine it being any different.

 I’m not opposed to hiring interns.
 I just don’t agree with the belief that they make the best employees because they’re cheap.
 I hire for attitude, mindset and talent; not because I want to reduce costs to maximize profits, because I truly value human capital.

 I believe my life will be better if I surround myself with people who are Hungry Minds; lifelong learners.
 The benefit is talent attracts talent when you filter for learning, attitude and talent.
-Aspiring innovators either hire the best talent possible or develop it in-house; neither option is cheap.
+Aspiring innovators either hire the best industrial electrical contractors possible or develop it in-house; neither option is cheap.